SmillaM/Advanced-Personal-Portfolio/README.md

 7. Some of the selectors in main were duplicated without me noticing.
 Which mad eme confused when nothing happend.
 8. I want the porttrait to be cropped horizontally for smaller screens.
 So I added object-fit: cover;
 9. Now the portrait looks weird on wide screens.
 So I added a max-width of 1000px.
+10. My content appeared outside the website.
+I realized that I could have width 100% and 5% margins on each side.
+Instead, I changed the margins to auto and set the width to 90%.